chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 If a change is intentional, we accept the snapshot to update the baseline.
 That means future tests will be compared to the `CommentList` with red borders.

 If a change is unintentional, it needs fixing.
-Our designer thinks our majestic red border is horrendous so let's undo it.
+Our designer thinks the ✨majestic✨ red border is horrendous so let's undo it.

 ![Chromatic test screen](/visual-testing-handbook/chromatic-test-screen-optimized.png)